griba2001/rust-monadic/README.md

 * ```let z = expression```       to combine monad results
 * ```guard boolean_expression``` to filter results

-Note: *let* within the macro, introduces an expression, not a block.
+Note: *let*, within the macro, introduces an expression, not a block.

 Example: monadic comprehensions à la Haskell